Back to All Events

 Tickets are $25 per show or $60 for a festival pass (all 3 shows!).
 Pay-What-You-Can tickets are available for low and fixed income community members.
 Ticket Links Below!!

 Following each performance there will be a reception with a light meal of soup or salad.
-BYOB to enjoy on our patio before & after the performances.
+Enjoy a cash bar on our patio before & after the performances.

 REMEMBER YOU WILL DIE